dantrim/parquet-writer/README.md

   * Storage for numeric data types and boolean values
   * Storage of one-, two-, and three-dimensional lists
   * Storage of struct objects (think: `C` structs) with any number of arbitrarily typed fields
-  * A common interface for writing data types to output Parquet files
+  * A simple interface for writing all data types to output Parquet files

 ## Basic Usage